jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_2.rst

     def main():

-  the tests are still green
+  the tests are still green.

 * I refresh the browser